‘Grey’s Anatomy’ Spoilers: Will Meredith & Alex Finally Hook Up In Season 13?

 “I think anything is possible,” Chambers said when asked about a possible hook up between Alex and Meredith happening in Grey’s Anatomy, but admitted that he found the idea of the twosome potentially getting together as a couple and dating to be “weird.”

 “I think that they’re very much like siblings.
-They’ve been through so much together,” Chambers continued of the potential new Grey’s romance.
+They’ve been through so much together,” Chambers continued about the potential new Grey’s romance.
 “Personally, I don’t see it.
 But, hey, this is Grey’s Anatomy.
 Anything is possible.”

 Justin also hinted dating was a possibility for the two to TV Line, telling the site last month amid the swirling spoiler rumors, “That happens in life, where people who are friends become lovers.”